 Le Marais, which literally translates to the swamp or the marsh in French, is a gorgeous historic district in Paris in the 3rd and 4th arrondissements worth exploring by foot.

-This is considered the aristocratic district of Paris until the late 18th century and has incredibly gorgeous architecture and buildings as well as great shopping, a fantastic dining scene, and the city’s core Jewish community, the Chinese community, and LGBTQ community.
+This is considered the aristocratic district of Paris until the late 18th century and has incredibly gorgeous architecture and buildings as well as great shopping, a fantastic dining scene, and the city’s core Jewish community, the Chinese community, and the LGBTQ community.

 Unlike the rest of Paris which was reconstructed in the 1800s under Haussmann’s reconstruction of Paris commissioned by Napoleon III, Le Marais remained the same which gives it a unique vibe that you don’t see in the rest of the city and makes the architecture here important to the city and its history.